 b.
 Projects announced – Early in the spring semester, projects are announced and advertised on the Maple Scholars website.
 Students have until early February to apply for the projects in which they are interested.

 c.
 Logistics – Students are paid a $2500.00 stipend, in addition to the provision of room and board on campus!

 Marine Biology Internship Program

-Each summer two Goshen students are selected to work with Dr. Mark Butler for 4-6 weeks at the college’s J.N.
+Each summer two Goshen students were selected to work with Dr. Mark Butler for 4-6 weeks at the college’s J.N.
 Roth Marine Biology station in the Florida Keys.
 The current program is being modified with the advent of the marine biology semester.
 See your advisor for updates.

 a.
 Application – Each February students will be invited to apply to the program.
 Applications are available here and due Feb 15.